yesnault/tetrahead/README.md

- This program is a sound synthetiser.
+This program is a sound synthetiser written in Java.

- It works with Java.

 Authors: Yvonnick Esnault, Gaetan Le Brun, Thibaut Lelievre, Vincent Mahe

  This program is a free software distributed under GNU/GPL license, except the "core.modules" package which is licensed under GNU/LGPL.
  For more details look at the COPYING.txt and COPYING2.txt files.

+## How to

+Download the release on https://github.com/yesnault/tetrahead/releases Run TetraHead.jar

 ## Examples